xFLIE: Leveraging Actionable Hierarchical Scene Representations for Autonomous Semantic-Aware Inspection Missions: 3D Layered Semantic Graph

-\textbf{Level Layer}: The $Level$ layer graph $\mathcal{G}_L$ of the target node under inspection comprises of child nodes $v_L \in V_L$, representing the various levels of inspection executed for the current target node, such as \textit{Level}-0, \textit{Level}-1 and so on.
-In particular, either at the start of inspection of the target node or when the robot is commanded to the next level of inspection by the planner, the graph is populated with the node representation of the current level of inspection.
-The readers are directed to ~\cite{viswanathan2023towards} for a detailed explanation of the logic behind the implemented policy directed towards establishing levels of inspection.
+\textbf{Level Layer}: The \textit{Level}-layer graph, $\mathcal{G}^L_k$, associated with each target node in the \textit{Target} layer, consists of child nodes $v^L \in \mathcal{V}^L_k$.
+These nodes represent the distinct inspection levels executed for the current target (e.g., \textit{Level}-0, \textit{Level}-1).
+A new node is instantiated either at the start of a target's inspection or when the planner commands a transition to the next inspection altitude.
+For details on establishing inspection levels, see~\cite{viswanathan2023towards}.

-The nodes within this layer are encoded with the following attribute $a_L \in A_L$: (i) 3D position of the node ($\mathbf{X}_{level} \in \mathbb{R}^3$), and (ii) the $Pose$ layer graph containing the commanded view-poses at the current level of inspection.
-The current target node being inspected, serves as parent node within this graph.
-Symbolic intra-layer connections exist between the parent node and the child nodes, however, edges connecting adjacent $v_L$ nodes are assigned weights corresponding to the Euclidean distance between their respective 3D spatial coordinates.
-Figure.~\ref{fig:level_layer_concept}(a) visualizes the composition of the \textit{Level} layer graph alongside the registered attributes, populated during inspection of the current target node (highlighted through \textit{red} border).
-In Fig.~\ref{fig:level_layer_concept}(b), the subsequent structure of the 3D LSG obtained after the combining $\mathcal{G}_T$ and $\mathcal{G}_L$ is presented.
+Each level node $v^L$ is encoded with attributes $a^L_k \in \mathcal{A}^L_k$ derived from the planner-based observation $z_k$.
+These include (i) the 3D position of the level node defined from $\bm{z}^p_k$, and (ii) the associated \textit{Pose}-layer graph $\mathcal{G}^P_k$, which represents the tracked view-poses under the current inspection level node $v^L_{curr}$.
+The current target node $v^T_{curr}$ being inspected serves as the parent node within this subgraph.
+Symbolic intra-layer connections link the parent node to its child level nodes, while edges between adjacent $v^L$ nodes are assigned weights equal to the Euclidean distance between their 3D coordinates.